-From an educational point of view, students will be able to present the important idea that some of the interesting features at the Nano level are related to the structure of the material.
-During the development of the TLS, the fact that the students will learn extremely small particles was taken into account.
-Due to this, models and analogies were chosen as the main teaching tool for use (Velentzas and Stavrou, 2020).
+From an educational point of view, students could be presented with the important idea that some of the interesting features at the nano level are related to the structure of the material.
+During the development of TLS, students could focus on extremely small particles.
+Therefore, models and analogies were based on this idea as the main teaching tool for use.19

-Velentzas and Stavrou (2020), prepared a unit work, where students study and examine the various geometric structures of the C60 polyurethane carbon tubes in Bucky ball C60 fullerene and also the single-walled carbon tubes to understand that some of the interesting features at the Nano level are related to the structure of the material.
-The aim was to introduce students to the nanotechnology framework.
-While the process was watching a video, students are informed about what nanotechnology is, how scientists in the field of nanoscience work, and some products and applications of nanotechnology in everyday life.
-Students watch the video in parts, and a teacher-guided discussion follows each part.
-The steps as follow: Step 1: The different forms of carbon; Step 2: The structure of the fullerene; Step 3: Measurements by using models; Step 4: The length of a bond C–C; Step 5: The size of nanoparticles; Step 6: The types of carbon nanotubes; Step 7: Technological applications.
+Velentzas and Stavrou prepared a module where students study and examine the various geometric structures of polyurethane carbon tubes in a C60 fullerene Bucky ball, also known as single-walled carbon tubes.
+This module was prepared in order to introduce nanotechnology to the students via presenting some of the interesting features at the nano level which are related to the structure of the material.
+While watching a video, students could be informed about what nanotechnology is, how scientists in the field of nanoscience work, and what are some products and applications of nanotechnology in everyday life.
+Students could watch a video in parts and a teacher-guided discussion could follow each part.
+The module steps could be presented as follows:

+Step 1: The different forms of carbon

+Step 2: The structure of fullerene

+Step 3: Measurements using models

+Step 4: The length of a C–C bond

+Step 5: The size of nanoparticles

+Step 6: The types of carbon nanotubes

+Step 7: Technological applications

 Application of Nanotechnology in Different Fields